-The following questions and answers are targeted at the Harvard School of Engineering and FAS Division of Science communities.
+The following questions and answers are provided for the Harvard School of Engineering and FAS Division of Science communities.

 "This guidance only applies to labs in FAS or SEAS buildings.
 We discourage off-campus undergraduate students from working in labs at Longwood or other local institutions during Fall 2020.”
 How should I understand this?
 I think one of the main reasons I got permission to return to campus was because I indicated that I intend to pursue research in my lab at HMS.
 I am a rising junior.
 Can you please clarify whether I will need permission to commute to my lab daily?